xinzhan/core-services.en/help/interface/core-services/report-suite-mapping.md

 **Which organization should I choose?**

-If the Experience Cloud ID service is currently deployed on the report suite, ensure the organization you select in the Report Suite Mapping tool is the same organization specified in the [!DNL visitorAPI.js] file on your site.
+If the Experience Cloud ID Service is currently deployed on the report suite, ensure the organization you select in the Report Suite Mapping tool is the same organization specified in the [!DNL visitorAPI.js] file on your site.
 You can use the instructions in [Test and Verify the Experience Cloud ID Service](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/test-verify.html) to find the org ID that is being used by the Visitor ID service.

 If the Visitor ID service is not yet deployed on the sites that collect data for the report suite, if you deploy the Experience Cloud Visitor ID service in the future, you will need to ensure your deployment matches the organization you chose in the Report Suite Mapping tool.